yarenty/quotes/src/Lynyrd_Skynyrd/README.md

-Take your time, don't live too fast.
+Take your time, don't live too fast.| Troubles will come, and they will pass.